salesforce/sa11y/packages/preset-rules/README.md

 `@sa11y/preset-rules` provides three pre-configured rule set curated from axe: `base`, `extended` and `full`.

 - Below is the set of rules from [axe rule descriptions](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) and their current mapping to the `base` and `extended` rulesets in `@sa11y/preset-rules`.
+- `base` contains WCAG 2.1 AA rules available in axe-core.
+- `extended` contains WCAG `AAA` rules, experimental rules and non-WCAG best-practice rules.
 - `full` ruleset consists of all rules that are enabled by default in axe.
 - The default ruleset used by the sa11y APIs is `base`.
     - This can be overridden using the `SA11Y_RULESET` environment variable.
+- The `SA11Y_RULESET_PRIORITY` environment variable can be used to select rules of specified priority in a ruleset.

 ### Rules
 | Rule ID                                                                                                              | Description                                                                                                                                   | WCAG SC | WCAG Level | Priority | In Base ruleset | In Extended ruleset |